Mirliton is a nutritious fruit that can be prepared in many ways to make really delicious food.

 Check out this amazing recipe that incorporates mirlitons in a creative way to whip up a treat that looks and tastes fantastic.

-Fried mirliton crisps and shrimps are used to build the tower, with a tomato remoulade sauce drizzled over it and at the side.
+Fried mirliton crisps and shrimp are used to build the tower, with a tomato remoulade sauce drizzled over it and at the side.

 Frisée lettuce crown the tower at the top and bell peppers slices are used to garnish the plate.

-It not only scores on the visual front but also on its taste as it’s just so delicious!
+It not only scores on the visual front but also taste as well because it’s just so delicious!